 - User-friendly interface.

 - Relatively small server network.

 Unlocator VPN Review – Parting Words

 You, me, and everybody who was interested in investing in Unlocator VPN‘s services now know what it’s all about.
-For a new VPN, the service is quite decent except for some disappointments here and there.
-However, give it some time and I’m sure it will get better in every aspect.
-Nevertheless, I still fear the DNS leak part, but as the support informed me, there’s nothing to worry about.
+For a new VPN, the service is quite decent but could use some additional features.
+Give it some time and I’m sure it will get better in every aspect.
 Take your time assessing what I had to say in this review.
 If you have anything to add or ask about, chat with us.